KennethWussmann/cognito-cli/README.md

 * You can supply the OTP secret which can be used to generate a token in the config via `otpSecret`
 * If no `otpSecret` present you will be prompted to enter the token manually
 * You can also use `--token 123456` to supply the token directly
+* When using the local webserver you can use the `?token=123456` query parameter with your request

 ## CLI
 You can run the global command `cognito`.